 You can mix and match the proportions of the salts you use; many people add epsom salts, sea salt or baking soda to their bath water with no other added ingredients.

-Some bath salts recipes recommend adding only a few tablespoons to each bath, but the beneficial effects from this are usually minimal.
-At least half a cup of bath salts should be used, and preferably a whole cup each time.
+Some very basic bath salts recipes recommend adding only a few tablespoons to each bath, but the beneficial effects from this are usually minimal.
+At least half a cup of bath salts should be used and preferably a whole cup (or more, if you’re feeling self-indulgent) each time.